As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 dwellr provides demographic and housing statistics from the American Community Survey, including home values, local schools and even the approximate number of college graduates in the area, and it even includes data on topics such as how local residents commute to work.
 This allows buyers to get an in-depth idea of what it would be like to live in a particular area.

 Rocket MortgageSM by Quicken Loans makes the mortgage process faster and easier by giving you the ability to import your income and assets at the push of a button.
-Within minutes, you can see a mortgage solution that’s created using current mortgage rates and based on your needs and financial goals.
+You can see a mortgage solution that’s created using current mortgage rates and based on your needs and financial goals.

 Rocket Mortgage is a digital and secure way to get approved to buy a home or refinance.
 With everything else going digital, it makes sense that mortgage approval would go digital, too.